Baby born at 23 weeks fights to live and her parents fight to stay by her side.

 Thank you for not only your donations, but also your prayers and aroha that have been given on behalf of this family.

-Angelina Matekohi's involvement
+Angelina Matekohi's involvement (page creator)

 I am Reginald's mum and I know that Reg and Mau cannot afford to stay in Adelaide with their baby.
 Angelina cannot travel for at least 4 months (as advised by the doctor).